-Mr. Fouz Khalid Khan is presently working as the Directing Staff (MCMC).
-He joined the civil service in 27th CTP (OMG) and later on in the Inland Revenue Service.
-He has obtained, degrees in Electrical Engineering (NED); Post Graduate Diploma in Public Administration & Masters in Administrative Science (University of Karachi) and MBA (IBA, Karachi).
+Mr. Fouz Khalid Khan is presently working as Chief Instructor (MCMC).
+Fouz Khalid Khan joined the civil service in 27th CTP (OMG) and later on in the Inland Revenue Service.
+He has obtained degrees in Electrical Engineering (NED); Post Graduate Diploma in Public Administration & Masters in Administrative Science (University of Karachi) and MBA (IBA, Karachi).
 He was awarded the Global Masters Scholarship at the Korea Development Institute School of

-Public Policy & Management, Seoul for Masters in Public Policy (specializing in Public Finance) program (HEC equivalence of M.Phil. wherein he authored a thesis on taxation of informal economy in Pakistan.
+Public Policy & Management, Seoul for a Masters in Public Policy (specializing in Public Finance) program (HEC equivalence of M.Phil) where he authored a thesis on taxation of informal economy in Pakistan.
 He has attended in service trainings at various national universities and federal government institutes.
-His international training exposure includes Tax Policy Seminar at OECD Korea Policy Centre, Seoul and VAT Taxation at Multilateral Tax Centre in China.
+His international training exposure includes Tax Policy Seminar at OECD Korea Policy Centre, Seoul and VAT Taxation at the Multilateral Tax Centre in China.
 He has also remained a visiting faculty of MBA at the Iqra University and at Directorate General of Training & Research (IR).